Hou-J/CS7NS1_DistributedFileSystem/README.md

 DirectoryService

-	the client can only take the whole path together with the filename as input. view directory using os.walk().
+	the client can only take the whole path together with the filename as input(e.g. files\asd\123.txt). view directory using os.walk().
 	when deleting a folder, all the folder and files inside are deleted (shutil.rmtree()).